42 Great Jobs for Business Majors With a Bachelor's or Better

 11. Market research analyst—$63K

 What do consumers want to buy and how much are they willing to pay?
 That's what market research analysts try to discern.
 They monitor sales trends, collect data through surveys and focus groups, and present their findings in reports for company decision-makers.
-These are some of the fastest-growing jobs for business administration majors; employment in this field is expected to grow 23 percent between 2016 and 2026.7
+These are some of the fastest-growing jobs for business administration majors; employment in this field is expected to grow 20 percent between 2018 and 2028, according to the Occupational Outlook Handbook.

 12. Retail buyer—$63K